 “Being healthy and fit is not a fad or a trend; it’s a lifestyle.”

-Here is a list of different alternative exercises that you can also do in place of the crab walk exercise.
+Here is a list of alternative exercises you can also do in place of the crab walk exercise.
 The list is given below:

 - Ab Crunches